-My published nonfiction book explores the natural and cultural history of the Owens Valley in California.
+A Land Between (Johns Hopkins University Press) is a work of creative nonfiction that explores the natural and cultural history of the Owens Valley in California.
 It received a national ASLA award.

-While pursuing publication for By the Forces of Gravity, I’ve launched three zines under my micro publishing imprint, Plankton Press.
+I’ve also launched three zines under my micro publishing imprint, Plankton Press.